HL1700/DataAnalyst/README.md

-# download all files from my github
+# download all files from my github to see the result